 What will my learning experience be like?
 Will I be studying online or on campus?

 Keep in touch

-Tier 4 students are expected to attend their lessons regularly.
-As teaching moves online, students are still expected to engage with their courses and "attend" virtual lessons/seminars and submit coursework.
-Students will be monitored for engagement with online teaching on a weekly basis so please make sure you log in and take part in your classes and/or submit coursework.
+Student visa students are expected to attend their lessons regularly.
+Even with online teaching, students are still expected to engage with their courses and "attend" virtual lessons/seminars and submit coursework.
+Students will be monitored for engagement with online teaching regularly so please make sure you log in and take part in your classes, submit coursework and complete your assessments on time.

 If you are taking part in a work placement that has been cancelled or changed, please ensure you inform your placement officer and email Visa Compliance: email@example.com.